atkij/chat-server/README.md

 ## Notes
  - May not run on Windows I might add support for that later
  - Also has some easter eggs.
 See if you can find those :)
+ - It now runs on Windows and probably Mac OSX too